TACC/Lmod/docs/source/210_load_storms.rst

 The load() function always loads the requested module file even if that modulefile is already loaded.
-This means that in the above example where no modules are currently loaded.

 Lmod can report what is happening.
 Using the -D debug flag it is possible to track what gets loaded::

+   $ module purge
    $ module -D load A          2> ~/load_storm.log
    $ grep 'MasterControl:.*load(' ~/load_storm.log